adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Generate URIs for when connection is offline in lieu of requests
+* Fix empty sets with get-graphresource returning non-null object
 * Add global request id preference
 * Add global headers to settings, matched to uris
-* Rename some consent parameters in New-GraphApplication for consistency with other commands.
 * Make Set-GraphApplicationCertificate make only one request when multiple certificate paths are specified by the pipeline.
 * Add countvariable?
 * Add service principal support to *-graphapplicationcertificate commands, not just application